marramags/island-activities/README.md

 *   [HTTP Methods & MVC Chart](https://docs.google.com/spreadsheets/d/1MfZDiH7cqY4QVjR8R0qHk8KYwMogxLW6KJisblIfzEE/edit?usp=sharing)
 *   [Wireframe](https://whimsical.com/p2-island-activites-9f9grnAYGPGsyzGdVvCRWV)

+## Technologies Used
+*   HTML
+*   CSS
+*   JavaScript
+*   NodeJS
+*   Express
+*   EJS
+*   MongoDB
+*   Mongoose
+*   Google Oauth

 ## Wins
 I feel like I had a well thought-out plan for this project which helped me stay organized with my thought process and workflow.
 I practiced the steps of MVC, familiarized myself with Mongo, Mongoose, and EJS.
 I was able to debug most errors I ran into by going back and forth through the modules and thinking more logically.

 ## Challenges
-*BUGS*
+##### *BUGS*
 One challenge I faced was bugs and trying to problem solve on how to fix it.
-One specific challenge is getting the Put method to work and edit an activity.
+One specific challenge is getting the PUT method to work and edit an activity.
 Currently, the user input is captured by the URL and not shown in the view.
+I seeked out help from several students and instructors but am still sorting out the problem.

+##### Organization
 At first, I didn't know where to start but the HTTP Methods & MVC Chart, lecture ReadMe repos, and previous labs helped me get started.
-However, when I ran into bugs I c

-## Technologies Used
+I consistently needed to refer back to my HTTP Methods & MVC Chart so I can follow the steps and complete one CRUD Method at a time

+##### Expectations
+Time and skill level is something I need to continually keep in mind.
+I have so many ideas for features and design but I must remember the time constraint and how long it would take me to learn/figure it out.

+### Shout Outs
+I wouldn't be where I am at now without the great support system from General Assembly and my cohort.
+My team captain, Nellie, and the intructors were a huge help with trying to problem solve my PUT method bug.
+The Nellienators and several cohort members were so open to talk through hurdles and share their thought process on how to go about tasks.
+The technical help is great but the collaboration, comradery, and connection with team is what's pushing me through this journey.

 ## Future Additions:
+*   A user profile page to view their contributions (activities/reviews)
+*   A user profile avatar in the navigation bar
+*   Adding pictures for each activity
+*   Abilit to share on social media accounts
+*   A sorting or category feature
+*   Additional activity information ie kid-friendly?
+*   Sign up page without Oath
+*   A modern design and layout